Any time you’re transporting marijuana, you risk getting busted by highway police.

 Part of the threat comes from the government’s designation of “High Intensity Drug Trafficking Areas” (HIDTA) that cover 18% of all U.S. counties and 64% of all U.S. citizens.

-Look here for a map of HIDTA target counties.
+Look here for a government description of HIDTA target regions.

 If you’re a California medical marijuana grower, know that anti-marijuana cops prowl the main north-south highways (especially Highway 101 and Highway 1) that connect California’s prime marijuana growing regions (the Emerald Triangle) with urban centers.